 1. Taking Care of Yourself

-The Real Reason We Are Tried & What To Do About It (9:34)
+The Real Reason We Are Tired & What To Do About It (9:34)

 Saundra Dalton-Smith, a board-certified internal medicine physician, shares in less than 10 minutes some quick strategies that can help you stop feeling perpetually tired and restore your energy levels.